 “Do you think you’ll remember me at all?”
 Kaori’s the foolish one now for asking.
 How could Kousei forget her?
 She might have tried to pull back when she saw how far his feelings had developed, tried to keep from hurting him by leaving in the end, but there was no chance.
 He fell in love that day in the park, under the full bloom of Spring.

 “I love you.”
 Kaori says it three times but just like Kousei I really felt it when I saw it written on the page like that.
 Do you get it now, Kousei?
 You dummy 😥

 It wouldn’t be Tsubaki if she wasn’t kicking and screaming.
 Still that blush gives her away.
-Juse like when they were kids, she vows to stay beside Kousei forever.
+Just like when they were kids, she vows to stay beside Kousei forever.
 His soft smile in response is just so natural.
-Tsubaki’s vow doesn’t make it all better.
-She can’t erase his pain, but it’s something, and Kousei is thankful for her.
+Tsubaki’s vow doesn’t make it all better; she can’t erase his pain, but it’s something, and Kousei is thankful for her.

 And just so we don’t finish this series with dry eyes, Kousei remarks “A Spring without you is coming.”
-We then see Kaori’s favorite photo, taken that day of Kousei’s recital, without him realizing it.
+We then see Kaori’s favorite photo, taken on the day of Kousei’s first recital, without him realizing it.
 It’s found an appropriate home now, sitting on the piano in the music room that held so many of their memories.

 The real musical star of this episode is Chopin’s Ballade no. 1, but the track I’m sharing is the second ED Orange.
 The video I have is from the 7!!
 Vevo instead of the actual ED, but it’s pretty cool.
 It features several real life locations that were reproduced in the series, including the bridge, concert hall, and the walkway where Kousei twice found Kaori.